 This great-value optional cover protects your legal rights and helps you recover losses that may not be covered by your caravan policy, and costs just Touring caravan legal expenses: £14 per annum for our touring caravan insurance customers.
-We are pleased to offer our key protection cover for only Key protection cover: £12 per annum to our touring caravan insurance customers, to look after you should any of your keys be lost, stolen or broken.
-You’ll get a high quality key fob that includes the offer of a £10 reward to the finder if your keys are found, alongside a unique reference number.
+We are pleased to offer our key protection cover for only Key protection cover: £12 per annum to our touring caravan insurance customers, to look after you should any of your keys be lost, stolen or broken both here in the UK and Europe.
 For just Breakdown cover: £43.50 our caravan breakdown product is available to all of our touring caravan insurance customers, providing specialist breakdown cover for your towing vehicle.
 See what our customers are saying about us

 At Shield, our highest priority is satisfying our customers and we believe our best recommendations come from word of mouth.
 Take a look at our